ananastasiap/youtube-clone/README.md

 YouTube.com mane page old version clone.

-A small tutorial project introducing the basics of CSS and HTML.
+A small educational project introducing the basics of CSS and HTML.

 <br>